My All Time Favorite Denver Broncos Players

 The Denver Broncos are one of the most successful franchises in the NFL over the past few decades.
 As a loyal fan, I have been watching the Broncos and rooting for the home team since I was a kid and still have a place in my heart for the Orange and Blue.

 As a charter member of the AFL, the Broncos have been one of pro football’s leading teams since the AFL-NFL merger in 1970.
 In fact, the Broncos are one of the better teams in the NFL and have made appearances in eight Super Bowls (1977, 1986, 1987, 1989, 1997, 1998, 2013 and 2015) winning three of the eight including Super Bowl XXXII in 1998 versus the Green Bay Packers, Super Bowl XXXIII in 1999 versus the Atlanta Falcons and Super Bowl 50 versus the Carolina Panthers.
 Denver accomplished what only five other teams had achieved — back to back Super Bowl championships.
-The Denver Broncos have played in ten AFC Championship games winning eight (1977, 1986, 1987, 1989, 1997, 1998, 2014 and 2015) and have had some of the greatest players to ever grace the gridiron including Hall of Fame inductees: Floyd Little, Gary Zimmerman, Shannon Sharpe and the legendary John Elway.
+The Denver Broncos have played in ten AFC Championship games winning eight (1977, 1986, 1987, 1989, 1997, 1998, 2014 and 2015) and have had some of the greatest players to ever grace the gridiron including Hall of Fame inductees: Floyd Little, Gary Zimmerman, Shannon Sharpe, Terrell Davis and the legendary John Elway.

 A Super Bowl berth in 1978 started the Broncos on a path to greatness and attracted star players to the team.
 Many of the teams after 1978 featured some of the greatest Broncos players of all time.
 The Broncos major turning point came when they acquired quarterback John Elway in a blockbuster trade with the Baltimore Colts.
 Considered one of the greatest quarterbacks of all time, Elway took the Broncos to six Super Bowls during his illustrious career in Denver.
 Elway is one of the best Broncos ever and an all time great.

 As legendary as Elway is, he couldn’t have gotten to six Super Bowls without a little help.
 When the Broncos defeated the Packers to capture their first Super Bowl title, it couldn’t have done without one of the greatest running backs of all time.
 Terrell Davis is one of the most beloved Broncos superstars and on account of his power running, Davis won the MVP of Super Bowl XXXII.
 Other Bronco greats like Shannon Sharpe, Rod Smith, Ed McCaffrey, and Steve Atwater were on those championship teams.
-After floundering without Elway, the Broncos picked up another all time great in the form of Peyton Manning.
-Even with his advanced age, Manning will be considered one of the best Broncos of all time after winning a Super Bowl title.
+After floundering without Elway, the Broncos picked up another all time great in the form of Peyton Manning who will be considered one of the best Broncos of all time after winning a Super Bowl title.

 Position: Quarterback – #7